xnajasho/tp/docs/UserGuide.md

 ### Locating friends by tag: `findTag`

-Find friends whose tags contain any of the given keywords.
+Finds friends whose tags contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`